ibad23/sequence/README.md

 ## Current Games:
+- Azul
+- Reversi (No GUI)
 - Sequence

 ## Limitation
-For teams to import their customized python file, they will have to add their team name into the path.
+In order for students to import their customized python file, they will have to add their team name into the path.
 For example:
 ```
 import agents.staff_team_random.timeout
 ```